greg-raven/Uncommon-Sense/_posts/2015-12-10-freedom-vs-security.md

 tag: 'Lyn Nofziger'
 ---

 One of the things that bothers me most is the growing belief in the country that security is more important than freedom.
-It ain’t.
+It ain't.